Aelisya/AdGuard-Home-Filters/README.md

 The deduplication process will be modified in another version later to take them in account and reduce even more without breaking legitimate function of these website.

 ## And the whitelist file ?
-Basic one in the repository.
+Basic One on the repo.

 ## Ok and the upstream DNS ?
 For that i use Cloudflare Team (free).